gresakg/Skela/README.md

 ### Included librairies

-The main part of the project is a fork of [dmur's fork of Skeleton](https://github.com/dmur/Skeleton) merged with the fluid branch so that it has both 960 and fluid grid options.
+The main part of the project is a fork of [dmur's fork of Skeleton](https://github.com/dmur/Skeleton) however, upgraded to the 18 column grid by default.
+The 16 column grid is still included and can by used normaly.

 Other librairies are: